Women Making Waves

 "I try to get a little bit of weaving done every night.
 It never gets old and is so much fun,” she says.
 “I also feel like donations opens up a different type of accessibility for people.
 It’s more of a gift for themselves because not only do they love the work, but it reminds them that it connects to the community in a deeper way.”

-... for the rest of this story and more from our March/April 2017 issue, Subscribe today, view our FREE interactive digital edition or download our FREE iOS app!
+... for the rest of this story, including cover subject WSLS anchor Brie Jackson, Roanoke Regional Chamber's Cally Smith, RCPD's Jaclyn Chaddic and kid journalist Ava Rosa, and more from our March/April 2017 issue, Subscribe today, view our FREE interactive digital edition or download our FREE iOS app!